Boracay The Visayas, Philippines Travel Guide

 Participate respectfully in local events and daily life observations.

-Seek opportunities to learn about the region's past.
+Seek opportunities to learn on the subject of the region's past.

 Openness to local customs creates a more rewarding travel experience for everyone.